Dishwasher Filter: Types, Location + When to Replace

 American Home Shield lists a clogged filter as the first troubleshooting step for drainage failure.
 When the filter gets packed with food, water flow slows.
 That leads to standing water, slow drainage, and the smell that greets you when you open the door the next morning.
 A neglected filter is also a top cause of dishwasher drain smells.

-Every dishwasher has a filter, but they are not all the same.
+Every dishwasher has a filter, but they’re not all the same.
 Knowing which type you have tells you whether any maintenance is needed.

 GE uses a dual-filter system on their manual-filter models: a Fine filter for larger debris and an Ultra Fine filter for smaller particles.
 According to GE support, 1 to 2 cups of clean water covering the bottom of the tub is normal on models without the Ultra Fine filter.
-Models with Ultra Fine filters may have water in the sump area, but it should not cover the entire tub bottom.
+Models with Ultra Fine filters may have water in the sump area.
+But it shouldn’t cover the entire tub bottom.

 For a deeper look at how the industry shifted, Whirlpool’s filter guide covers the design differences between older and newer models.